Free Packing Slip Template

 Adding Rows: You can insert rows for more items, but afterwards you should check the Totals to make sure they reference the correct cells.

-Adding Comments: The comments block is for including notes to your customer.
+Adding Comments: The comments block is for including notes to your customer or carrier.
 Instead of making one large cell for the comment block like many other packing slip templates, each line is a separate cell so you can easily add/delete common comments.
 For example, if you wanted a backorder note to show up automatically when the shipping quantity is less than the order quantity you could use the following formula:

 =IF(G38<F38,"Backordered items will ship as they become available","")